Events

 FUJIFILM Biotechnologies, one of the college's key industry partners, donated 1,000 lab coats for current and future students honoring their commitment to becoming life sciences professionals.

-The lab coats were presented to students in the college’s Biotechnology associate degree programs and BioWork non-degree training, along with dual-enrolled students from Wake Early College of Information and Biotechnologies, Vernon Malone College and Career Academy, and East Wake High School.
+The lab coats were presented to students in the college's Biotechnology associate degree programs and BioWork non-degree training, along with dual-enrolled students from the Wake Early College of Information and Biotechnologies, the Vernon Malone College and Career Academy and East Wake High School.

-Harris, who went on to earn his bachelor’s degree in biochemistry from N.C.
-State after Wake Tech, encouraged the students to make the most of their biotech training.
+Harris, who went on to earn a bachelor's degree in biochemistry from North Carolina State University after Wake Tech, encouraged the students to make the most of their biotech training.

-As students recited their oath to practice biotechnology with skill and safety, proud family and friends cheered them on with joy.
+As students recited their oath to practice biotechnology with skill and safety, proud family and friends cheered them on.

-“We are here to join in unity with the many professionals that have come before us in this field of science as you receive your first white coat,” said Leslie Isenhour, Wake Tech’s Dean of Biotechnologies.
-“From today until your journey with Wake Tech ends, I hope you recognize the significance of this moment as you put on your coat and remember the responsibility that comes with it.
+"We are here to join in unity with the many professionals that have come before us in this field of science as you receive your first white coat," said Leslie Isenhour, dean of the Biotechnologies Division at Wake Tech.
+"From today until your journey with Wake Tech ends, I hope you recognize the significance of this moment as you put on your coat and remember the responsibility that comes with it."

 BioWork student Wakilat Balogun said she's grateful for the lab coat and the special ceremony.